 9. OUR LIABILITY: We will respond to notices of unauthorized transfers, as described in Section 2(b) above, and requests to stop payment, as described in Section 8 above, in a commercially reasonable manner and time.
 You agree, however, that in no event shall we be liable in an amount exceeding the lesser of $5,000 (five thousand dollars) or the actual amount of your loss in the case of (i) any unauthorized transfer from your account or (ii) any failure by us to honor or cancel a stop payment request.
 You agree that we will not be liable for any amount of loss that you may incur (i) if your periodic statement shows electronic fund transactions that you did not make or authorize and you do not tell us within thirty (30) days after the statement was mailed or made available to you or (ii) if you fail to timely provide the information described in Section 8 above, and otherwise requested by us, in connection with any request by you to stop payment of a Preauthorized Electronic Fund Transfer.

-Our policy is to make funds from your deposits of cash and checks presented through normal check collection channels available to you on the same business day as the day we receive your deposit.
-Electronic direct deposits will be available on the same business day we receive the deposit.
+Our policy is to make funds from your deposits of cash, checks and electronic direct deposits available to you on the same business day as the day we receive your deposit.
 Once they are available, you can withdraw the funds in cash and we will use the funds to pay checks you have written.
 Certain exceptions to our funds availability policy are described below.

 Business Day.
 For determining the availability of your deposits, every day is a business day except Saturdays, Sundays, and federal holidays.

 Cut-Off Time.
-Generally, if you make a deposit on a business day we are open with one of our tellers before the close of the banking center, or at one of our automated teller machines before 1:00 p.m., or at one of our night depository facilities before 7:00 a.m., we will consider that day to be the day we receive the deposit (the day of deposit).
+Generally, if you make a deposit on a business day we are open with one of our bankers before the close of the banking center, or at one of our ATMs before 1:00 p.m., or at one of our night depository facilities before 8:00 a.m., we will consider that day to be the day we receive the deposit (the day of deposit).
 Otherwise, we will consider the deposit to be made on the next business day we are open.
-However, some of our ATMs may offer later cut-off times.
+However, some of our ATMs may offer different cut-off times.
 Please check for specific times that are displayed on ATM message screens.

 Delayed Funds Availability for Outgoing Wire Transfers and the Purchase of Cashier’s or Other Official Checks and Money Orders.
 Funds from deposited checks processed through the Federal Reserve System will be available for outgoing wire transfers and the purchase of cashier’s or other official checks and money orders no later than the second business day after the day of deposit.